borntofrappe/tic-tac-toe/Svelte/README.md

 npx degit sveltejs/template svelte-app
 ```

-## Project Structure
+## Gameplay

-The game itself is structured as follows:
+The game is planned with the following structure:

-- [x] the player is welcomed by the SVG loader.
+- [x] the player is greeted by a loader.

-- [x] after an arbitrary number of iterations, the loader stops, to show a form with two radio buttons.
-These allow to make a selection between **x** and **o** for the player.
+- [x] following an arbitrary number of iterations, the animations stops and the loader is removed.
+The loader is removed in favor of a form which allows to pick between the **x** and **o** signs.

-- [x] once a selection is made, the form is removed in favor of a grid, to play the actual game.
-Here a grid of 9 buttons can be populated alternatively with **x**(s) and **o**(s).
+- [x] following a selection, the form is removed in favor of a grid.
+A grid of 9 buttons in 3 columns and 3 rows.

+- [x] upon clicking on the available buttons, the **x** and **o** signs alternate each other, according to the initial selection.

+- [x] after every more, the project checks for a victory.
+Victory consisting of three adjacent signs.
+In this instance, the victorious buttons are highlighted.
+Always in this instance and after a brief delay, the game returns to the selection stage.

-- [x] after every move, the game checks for a victory and finally for a tie.
-If none occurs, the game continues alternating the choice.
-If one occurs, the game ends.
+- [x] after every more and after checking for a victory, the project checks for a tie.
+If no more buttons are available, the game returns to the selection stage after a brief delay.

-The flow is purposefully straightforward to focus on the implementation of each step.
-Ideally, in the final version and before I focus on the AI portion of the project, it should be possible to return to previous steps, not to mention play more than one game.

-## Update
+## Transitions

-- the flow from loader to selection is made to be seamless by playing around with the size of the SVG element and the position of the shapes.
-To this end, I've extracted the path elements used in the loader in an `SVG.svelte` component.
-In this way, the `defs` block is included atop the page and the shapes can be readily used by any component which follows.

-- it is necessary to highlight how the loading screen becomes a form, to highlight that the player can select between one of the two options and proceed.
-Ideally, this would be achieved with visual cues outside of text-based hints.

-- the variables are often named with little care and this doesn't help with the sustainability or growth of the project.
-Comments might also help to clarify the framework and most importantly focus on the essential parts (think of the Loader component and how the main feature is the dispatcher).
+It is essential to transition between the different stages of the game to provide apt feedback:

+- as the loader is removed, the idea is to include the selection with the same shapes.
+The transition, while seamless, requires an additional cue to highlight the interactivity of the existing elements;

+- as a choice is made, and to get started, the shapes should disappear as the grid then appears.